dmtrkhnv/Follow.ImpalaJump/README.md

 A simple live Instagram follower counter for Windows.

-No account.
-No Instagram login.
+No sign-up.
+No Instagram login required.
 No API key.
 Enter a public Instagram username, press **START**, and watch the number move.

 ## v1